xmar/360Transformations/academicPaper/blog/post.rst

 360-Degree video is seen by many as `the next big thing <https://techcrunch.com/2016/06/13/why-vr-is-the-next-big-thing-for-brands/>`_, with the democratization of `omnidirectionnal cameras <https://whichos.com/add-makes-iphone-360-degree-vr-camera/>`_ and Head-Mounted Display (HMD) devices.
 A 360-Degree video is an omnidirectionnal video: Images are captured from every direction and are combined into a spherical video.
-What is display to the user, which is indifferently called *Field of View (FoV)* or *viewport*, is only a portion of the full spherical video and depends on in which direction he is watching. `Figure 1`_ illustrates this principle.
+What is display to the user, which is indifferently called *Field of View (FoV)* or *viewport*, is only a portion of the full spherical video and depends on the "watching direction" of the user. `Figure 1`_ illustrates this principle.

-To prevent `simulator sickness <http://hfs.sagepub.com/content/53/3/308.short>`_ and to provide good Quality of Experience (QoE), the vendors of HMDs recommend that `the enabling multimedia systems react to head movements as fast as the HMD refresh rate <https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/>`_.
+To prevent `simulator sickness <http://hfs.sagepub.com/content/53/3/308.short>`_ and to provide good Quality of Experience (QoE), the recommendations of HMD vendors is to make `the multimedia systems react to head movements as fast as the HMD refresh rate <https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/>`_.
 Since `the refresh rate of state-of-the-art HMDs is 120 Hz <http://www.vrnerds.de/vr-brillen-vergleich/>`_, the whole system should react in less than 10 ms.
 Those characteristics make it challenging for service providers to deliver online cloud-based 360-Degree videos since such reaction time is one order of magnitude smaller than what `the most interactive cloud multimedia systems implement <http://peerdal.blogspot.fr/2012/12/brewing-storm-on-cloud-gaming-are-cdns.html>`_.

 To maintain interactivity, the state-of-the-art solution is to stream the full spherical video and to let the HMD extract the viewport in real time, according to the user head position.
-Therefore the majority of the bandwidth is waste transmitting a portion of the video that is never displayed (two third of the video are dropped in current HMDs with 120-Degree FoV).
+Therefore the majority of the bandwidth is waste transmitting a portion of the video that is never displayed (two thirds of the video are dropped in current HMDs with 120-Degree FoV).

 .. figure:: images/360videos.gif
   :align: center